foureyes/csci-ua.0002-fall2016-008/classes/12/meta.markdown

 <section markdown="block">
 ### Midterm #1

-* grades posted by early next week
+* grades posted by Friday or Saturday
 * partial credit
 * curve (up) if average is below 80
 * any immediate questions?